IshaVenikar/IshaVenikar/README.md

 ### Hi, I'm Isha!

-I'm a full-stack developer who works primarily with TypeScript to craft clean, premium user experiences — both on the front-end and behind the scenes.
+I'm a Full-stack TypeScript Developer who enjoys crafting clean, premium user experiences — both on the front-end and behind the scenes.
-I enjoy building polished interfaces and web applications that feel good to use.

 - 🛠️ Experienced with React, Node.js, Express, PostgreSQL, GraphQL, TypeORM, and UI libraries like MUI and Chakra UI
 - 🎨 Currently learning UI/UX to better understand design systems and interaction patterns